MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-analysis-services.md

 ### CustomData

-A string no greater than 256 characters that can be passed to the engine in the connection string and then retrieved by using the CustomData() MDX function or CUSTOMDATA() DAX function.
+A string value to be passed to the engine in the connection string and then retrieved by using the CustomData() MDX function or CUSTOMDATA() DAX function.
 Most commonly used to pass a userID or username as a value, and then specify that value in the definition of a security expression.

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"